sabi-31/My_Perfect_Arch-linux/README.md

 - Multi OS Support (Windows, Linux, and MacOS)
 - rEFInd supports Btrfs Snapshot Booting
 - It is customizable and can be made to look very pretty.
-- I want the main linux bootloader to do just that, and not have other fancy features, improving realiability.
+- I want the main linux bootloader to do just that, and not have other fancy features and changes in configuration, improving realiability.
 </details>

 <br><br>

-### 3. Setup Secure Boot
+### 3. Setup Secure Boot (Optional but recommended)

+>I won't explain what secure boot is, but it's really not necessary for a linux distro, period.
+If you're dual booting Windows, it's needed in the newer versions (11) and also some games using kernel level anticheat like Valorant need it.
+There aren't any downsides to having it enabled, and since it's super easy these days to setup on linux, so why not?

 We will generate our own secure boot keys, enroll them in our Motherboard firmware, and sign our kernel modules and other efi binaries with them.
 There's an amazing tool known as [sbctl](https://github.com/Foxboron/sbctl) which does most of the heavy lifting for us.

 ```